MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 > - The value of a sensitive variable is visible when the variable is sent to an application outside Power Automate for desktop or displayed through the **Display message**  action.
 > - Sensitivity isn't inheritable in variables.
 This means that if a sensitive variable or expression is added or assigned to another variable, the latter won't be sensitive by default, unless explicitly marked otherwise by the user.

 To set a variable as sensitive, right-click on it in the variables pane and select **Mark as sensitive**.
-To stop a variable from being sensitive, right-click on it and select **Mark as no sensitive**.
+To stop a variable from being sensitive, right-click on it and select **Mark as not sensitive**.

 ![Screenshot of the Mark as sensitive option.](media\sensitive-variables\mark-as-sensitive-option.png)